talfig/Sign-Language/README.md

 # Sign-Language
-A project that uses CNN architecture and DL methods to identify a sentence spoken in a defined sign language from a video
+A project that uses CNN architecture and DL methods to identify a sentence spoken in a defined sign language from a video.